reactioncommerce/reaction-docs/developer/testing/creating-test-data-meteor.md

-# Fixtures/Factories
+# Creating Test Data for Meteor Tests

-Reaction comes with a set of prebuilt Factories and functions for creating data to write your tests.
+Reaction comes with a set of prebuilt factories and functions for creating data to write your Meteor integration tests.

-Whenever you want to use one of the Factories you need to import them like this:
+Whenever you want to use one of the factories you need to import them like this:

 ```js
 import Fixtures from "/server/imports/fixtures";